Python return list

 You can see that this list is the result of splitting the initial string using the space as a separator.

-Related article: And now continue building your Python knowledge by going through the step-by-step Codefather tutorial about Python functions.
+Related article: Continue building your knowledge by going through the step-by-step CodeFatherTech tutorial about Python functions.